airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 We've seen how bits on a register can be used to give the answers of yes/no and true/false statements.
-On your computer, there is a register called the *program status registerprogram status register*.
+On your computer, there is a register called the *program status register*.
 This register holds a lot of information about what happens in a computation.
 For example, have you ever wondered what would happen if you added two numbers and the result was larger than would fit in a register?
-The program status register has a flag called the carry flagcarry flag.
+The program status register has a flag called the carry flag.
 You can test it to see if the last computation overflowed the register.
 There are flags for a number of different statuses.
-In fact, when you do a compare (`cmplcmpl`) instruction, the result is stored in this register.
-The conditional jumpconditional jump instructions (`jge`, `jne`, etc) use these results to tell whether or not they should jump.
-`jmpjmp`, the unconditional jumpunconditional jump, doesn't care what is in the status register, since it is unconditional.
+In fact, when you do a compare (`cmpl`) instruction, the result is stored in this register.
+The conditional jump instructions (`jge`, `jne`, etc) use these results to tell whether or not they should jump. `jmp`, the unconditional jump, doesn't care what is in the status register, since it is unconditional.

 Let's say you needed to store a number larger than 32 bits.
 So, let's say the number is 2 registers wide, or 64 bits.
 How could you handle